 The farm hosts a one-acre vegetable garden, a small herd of cattle, broilers, laying chickens, ducks, beehives, and a small orchard.
-The whole-system farm is the classroom where Fellows learn restorative and sustainable growing methods, small and large animal husbandry, rotational grazing, food preservation, and whole foods cooking.
+The whole-system farm is a living classroom for restorative and sustainable growing methods, small and large animal husbandry, rotational grazing, food preservation, and whole foods cooking.
 The Allegheny Farm is Certified Naturally Grown and utilizes a variety of sustainable and regenerative growing practices.

-Vegetables are consumed by Fellows, offered to members of our Highland CSA, sold at the Monterey Farmers Market, and donated to emergency food initiatives in Highland County.
+Vegetables are sold at the Monterey Farmers Market and donated to emergency food initiatives in Highland County.